-But after serving in the US submarine force, I believe there are rules to living physically close to other people that other people can use during the isolated living of stay-at-home orders.
+But after serving in the US submarine force, I believe there are rules to living in tight quarters that other people can use during the isolated living of stay-at-home orders.

 Submarine life was lived in a 30-odd foot diameter steel tube with 120 to 145 other men ( in my time in the Naval Service; now women are serving proudly in the submarine force).
 Every square foot was and is used for something critical to the boat; the smallest apartment still provides more space than an individual’s personal space in a submarine.